Call for Nominations Opening Soon for Catchment Management Committee 2020 – 2022

 Smart monitoring for microbial risk assessment.
 This project aims to provide a new monitoring methodology to detect the presence and source of vertebrate faecal inputs.

 HBT and Sanitary Survey Guidance.
 This project will deliver a guidance document, which will deliver tools including a standardised catchment operational monitoring guide.

 Benthic Algae.
 This project aims to improve understanding of the growth, persistence, toxin and taste and odour risk of benthic cyanobacteria.

-Malcolm Hughes, Manager Catchment Protection, WaterNSW
+Malcolm Hughes, Principal Adviser Catchment Protection, WaterNSW

 30 years experience in catchment management has provided me with the opportunity to understand how best to manage catchments.
 My early experience was with local government – councils getting together in response to a decline in water quality in the Hawkesbury Nepean river system.
 I worked for the Hawkesbury Nepean Catchment Management Trust for seven years from its inception.
 Since 2000 I have occupied various positions with the Sydney Catchment Authority/WaterNSW.
 My specialisation is on the use of the NSW environmental planning system to protect drinking water catchments from development proposals.
 I enjoy seeing clear running streams.

 Shane Papworth, Manager Legacy Mines – Mining Rehabilitation Division, Department of Primary Industry and Resources Northern Territory Government